-The net position is classified and reported in three components:
+The net position is classified and reported in two components:

-- Investment in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, and reduced by the outstanding balances of any borrowings that are specifically attributed to the acquisition or improvement of those assets. - Restricted consists of amounts with constraints placed on their use either by external groups such as creditors, grant1rs, contributors, laws or regulations of other governments.
-As of June 30, 2022, the School did not have any restricted amounts. - Unrestricted all other amounts that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+- Investment in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, and reduced by the outstanding balances of any borrowings that are specifically attributed to the acquisition or improvement of those assets. - Unrestricted all other amounts that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."